-In the meantime, let’s take a closer look at the tips you can use today to help with your tax questions:
+In the meantime, let’s take a closer look at the tips you can use to help with submitting your tax:

 You can claim expenses such as travel, internet use, electricity, telephone costs, repair costs, salaries, wages, allowances, bonuses, overtime payments as well as advertising expenses.

 Your revenue expenses or operational expenses generate income and can be claimed in the financial year in which it is incurred.
 Most of these are similar to your business expenses, but focus more on the expenses incurred to operate your company.

 We advise if you have a healthy cash-flow to pay your business loans, office equipment leases, insurances, telephone and IT services, as well as any business travel and conferences, well in advance to reduce this year’s tax.

 If you have purchased an asset that cost less than $6,500, you can claim it back at 100% in the year you purchased it.
 However, larger capital assets such as vehicles and equipment must be claimed over a longer period.
 These include computers, printers, copiers, office furniture and vehicles, just to name a few.